yus1108/UnsungEngine2/README.md

 - Implemented resource managers for multi-threaded game loop sequence
 - Implemented DebugRenderer
 - Implemented basic 2D collision check functions
+- Implemented dynamic spatial partitioning and fixed time-rate update to optimize collision check to avoid worst case check of O(n^2)

 The engine is built in ISO C++ 17 Standatd.
 If the engine doesn't work properly try to change language standard.